RobinVala2/senior-os/siso/README.md

 ##### Method From Scratch
 In the directory `LiveCD From Scratch` there are two bash scripts.
 Devices with [Nvidia hybrid graphics cards](https://wiki.debian.org/NvidiaGraphicsDrivers#NVIDIA_Proprietary_Driver) require additional settings within the custom LiveCD environment.
 If your device disposes witch such a component use `SISO_1200MB_From_Scratch_Nvidia_Hybrid.sh` script instead.

+>[!NOTE]
+> Because scripts using the From Scratch method require elevated privileges for most commands, all generated output is placed in the **/root** home directory.
+However, the `output_dir` variable allows you to specify a different location for the generated ISO file.

 ```bash
 # Clone project repository
 git clone https://github.com/forsenior/senior-os